FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 ---
 title: FlowFuse Security Features You Didn’t Know You Needed
-subtitle: Explore the Powerful Security Features That Enhance Your FlowFuse Experience
+subtitle: Powerful Security Features That Enhance Your Node-RED applications
 description: Discover essential FlowFuse security features that enhance protection and ensure secure Node-RED deployments.
 Explore tools you didn't know you needed for robust security.
 date: 2024-10-22
 authors: ["sumit-shinde"]